-Availability of Minimum Pressure Drop Information Minimum Pressure Drop Requirement Effective Date

-Specified in a South Coast Specified in a South Coast AQMD [Date of Rule

-AQMD permit permit Adoption]

-Measure pressure drop to the

-nearest tenth of an inch of water

-column while the air pollution January 1, 2023

-control system is in operation to until new final

-establish the minimum pressure stage filter media

-drop across existing final stage replacement

-filter media in place before January

-Not specified in South Coast 1, 2023

-AQMD permit Measure pressure drop to the

-nearest tenth of an inch of water

-column while the air pollution At time of new

-control system is in operation to final stage filter

-establish the minimum pressure media

-drop across new final stage filter installation

-media replaced after January 1,

-2023
+Availability of Minimum Pressure Drop Information Minimum Pressure Drop Requirement Effective Date Specified in a South Coast Specified in a South Coast AQMD [Date of Rule AQMD permit permit Adoption] Measure pressure drop to the nearest tenth of an inch of water January 1, 2023 column to establish the minimum until new final pressure drop across existing final stage filter media stage filter media in place before replacement Not specified in South Coast January 1, 2023 AQMD permit Measure pressure drop to the nearest tenth of an inch of water At time of new column to establish the minimum final stage filter pressure drop across new final stage media filter media replaced after January installation 1, 2023

-(3) An owner or operator of a facility with a chromate spraying operation shall not operate a spray booth:

-- (k) (3) (A) Before January 1, 2023 if the pressure drop across the filter media is above the maximum limits specified in paragraph (o)(3); and - (B) Beginning January 1, 2023, if the pressure drop across the final stage filter media is above the maximum limits specified in subparagraph (k)(1)(B) or below the minimum limits specified in Table 4 Minimum Pressure Drop Requirements. - (4) An owner or operator of a Facility with a Chromate spraying operation shall maintain onsite, and make available to the Executive Officer upon request: - (A) The filter technical specification sheets for all spray booth final stage filter media installed in a spray booth subject to this rule; and - (B) Any minimum pressure drop established in accordance with Table 4
+- (k) (3) An owner or operator of a facility with a chromate spraying operation shall not operate a spray booth: - (A) Before January 1, 2023 if the pressure drop across the filter media is above the maximum limits specified in paragraph (o)(3); and - (B) Beginning January 1, 2023, if the pressure drop across the final stage filter media is above the maximum limits specified in subparagraph (k)(1)(B) or below the minimum limits specified in Table 4 Minimum Pressure Drop Requirements. - (4) An owner or operator of a facility with a chromate spraying operation shall maintain onsite, and make available to the Executive Officer upon request: - (A) The filter technical specification sheets for all spray booth final stage filter media installed in a spray booth subject to this rule; and - (B) Any minimum pressure drop established in accordance with Table 4

-Minimum Pressure Drop Requirements. - An owner or operator of a facility with a chromate spraying operation shall record the pressure drop as measured by the gauge required in subparagraph (k)(1)(A) or paragraph (o)(3) at least once on days when a chromate spraying operation or dried chromate coating removal activity is conducted within the spray booth. - An owner or operator of a facility with a chromate spraying operation that elects to use a continuous data acquisition system (DAS) in lieu of recording the final filter pressure drop required by paragraph (k)(5) shall ensure the DAS is installed, operated, and maintained in accordance with manufacturer's specifications.
-The DAS shall: - (A) Record the data output from the gauge required in paragraph (k)(1)(A) at least once, and at a frequency of not less than once every sixty (60) minutes, when conducting a chromate spraying operation or dried chromate coating removal activity within the spray booth and; - (B) Generate a data file that contains a table of chronological date and time and the corresponding data output value from the gauge required in paragraph (k)(1)(A) in inches of water column on days when a chromate spraying operation or dried chromate coating removal activity is conducted within the spray booth.
-The file shall be saved in an electronic spreadsheet format or other format approved by the Executive Officer; and
+Minimum Pressure Drop Requirements.

+- (k) (5) An owner or operator of a facility with a chromate spraying operation shall record the pressure drop as measured by the gauge required in subparagraph (k)(1)(A) or paragraph (o)(3) at least once on days when a chromate spraying operation or dried chromate coating removal activity is conducted within the spray booth. - An owner or operator of a facility with a chromate spraying operation that elects to use a continuous data acquisition system (DAS) in lieu of recording the final filter pressure drop required by paragraph (k)(5) shall ensure the DAS is installed, operated, and maintained in accordance with manufacturer's specifications.
+The DAS shall: - (A) Record the data output from the gauge required in paragraph (k)(1)(A) at a frequency of not less than once every sixty (60) minutes on days when a chromate spraying operation or dried chromate coating removal activity is conducted within the spray booth; - (B) Generate a data file on days when a chromate spraying operation or dried chromate coating removal activity is conducted within the spray booth, saved in an electronic spreadsheet format or other format approved by the Executive Officer.
+The file shall contain a table of chronological date and time and the corresponding data output value from the gauge required in paragraph (k)(1)(A) in inches of water column; and - (C) Have an audible alarm that alerts when the pressure drop is above the maximum limit specified in subparagraph (k)(1)(B) or below the minimum limit specified in paragraph (k)(2).